Re-established Interests- Amateur radio

 First parking ticket, and a new car- Now

-A few weeks ago I got my first ever parking ticket.
+A few weeks ago, I got my first-ever parking ticket.
 It was actually the first ticket of any kind I have gotten the entire time I have been driving.
 This was traumatic to some extent.
 My perfect record was gone.

-This includes a couple of years when I was driving professionally, first as a messenger/delivery driver in San Francisco where all the other drivers had speeding and parking tickets eating into their profits.
+This includes a couple of years when I was driving professionally, first as a messenger/delivery driver in San Francisco, where all the other drivers had speeding and parking tickets eating into their profits.
 I took it slow and was careful where I parked.
 I made decent money and did not have to pay any back in fines or higher insurance premiums.
 This job was followed by brief stints as a cab driver and a blood lab courier.
 All with no tickets.

 I saw a police vehicle approaching in the oncoming traffic.
 He did a U-turn after passing by and pulled me over to inform me I had a bad headlight.
-He must have been able to tell it had just happened, and clearly I had not intended to disregard vehicle codes even though my truck was in pretty rough shape otherwise.
+He must have been able to tell it had just happened, and clearly, I had not intended to disregard vehicle codes even though my truck was in pretty rough shape otherwise.
 He gave me a fix-it ticket.
 Those don’t count unless you ignore them.
 And I did not ignore this one.

 I could not ignore the parking ticket either.